Go to henryford.com Torn seasonal HFH logo

 • Date of specimen collection

-• Time of specimen collection (time sensitive specimens)
+• Time of specimen collection

-• Specimen description or anatomic site of the specimen (non-blood body fluids, microbiology, cytology and surgical tissue specimens)
+• Specimen description or anatomic site of the specimen

 • Patient’s full name (last name, first name)

-• Date and time of specimen collection
+• Date & time of specimen collection

-• Collector identification
+• Collector’s identification

-• Patient location
+• Patient location o Patient gender or sex

-• Ordering physician name and doctor code (senior staff only)
+• Authorizing provider’s name and doctor code

-• ICD diagnostic code (OPD charges and IPD professional charges
+• ICD diagnostic code

 • The person that collects a specimen from a patient for laboratory analysis is responsible for establishing the identity of both the patient and the specimen(s) at the time of collection.
 Patient identification must be verified immediately before any specimen collection procedure.
 Specimens MUST be labeled in the presence of the patient.